serjilyashenko/simple-pie-project/docs/package-publishing.md

 ## Changeset flow

-The project packages follow a changeset release flow.
+The project packages follow an automation changeset release flow.\
+It uses the [github action](https://github.com/changesets/action) to your repository in the CI pipeline.

 To start releasing new npm package version use the following command: